usds/discovery-sprint-guide/_pages/failure.md

 - Members of the sprint team not fully dedicated to the sprint (time or attention)
 - The sprint team has poor or slow access to buildings/assets/people
 - Timing of the sprint is poor (conferences, holidays, budget cycles get in the way)
-- Sprint team jumps from framing a problem to attempting to problem solve
+- Sprint team jumps from framing a problem to attempting to solve a problem
 - Stakeholders are badly managed, or expectations are not made clear
 - The air cover isn’t high enough up, or doesn’t exist
 - Stakeholders are actively shifting
 - Scope is too big, or poorly defined

-During a very quick effort like a discovery sprint, it is very easy for a team to get stuck in the weeds.
+During a very quick effort like a discovery sprint, it is easy for a team to get stuck in the weeds.
 When you are looking for information in an environment that is busy, complicated and unknown to you there can be seemingly endless things to “fix”.
-Stay focused on what you have committed to and if there are opportunities for other discovery efforts write those down so you don’t forget and just keep going.
+Stay focused on what you have committed to do and if there are opportunities for other discovery efforts, write those down so you don’t forget and just keep going.

 Sprints can be very intense, and it can seem like a letdown if the stakeholders don’t receive your report or recommendations with the same sense of urgency that the team feels coming out of the effort.
 It may take time for them to digest what you have delivered.
-This isn’t failure, it’s pretty normal.
+This isn’t failure, it’s a normal adjustment phase.
 It is likely to be a month or two before next steps are addressed, and it can sometimes take a lot longer than that, especially in governments.
-Sometimes they will need to get funding, or hire subject matter experts directly or via contractor.
+Often they will need to get funding, or hire subject matter experts directly or via contractor.

 Further or continued engagement with a government partner may not be necessary once a sprint is complete.
-They may have everything they need to move forward on their own, or they may use your report as leverage to get what they need without further direct support from us.
+They may have everything they need to move forward on their own, or they may use your report as leverage to get what they need without further direct support from your team.